 The Max Touch Vertical Leap Test is a basketball specific test that measures the overall skills of explosive leg power and coordinated jumping mechanics with the player's natural height and wingspan, all key elements in the game of basketball.
 This test is a variation of the standing vertical jump, though more similar to the running vertical jump with two-legged take-off or one leg take-off.

 purpose: to measure maximum jump reach height above the ground

-- equipment required: Vertec or similar, several marker cones.
+equipment required: Vertec® or similar, several marker cones.

-procedure: The athlete stands 15 feet away from a Vertec.
+procedure: The athlete stands 15 feet away from a Vertec® or similar apparatus.
 The athlete is given a significant amount of freedom in choosing how to jump: with one or two feet and any number of steps before the jump.
-As the athlete approaches the Vertec, they jump and touch the Vertec fingers that record the height of the jump.
+As the athlete approaches the Vertec, they jump and touch the Vertec® fingers that record the height of the jump.
 Record the ‘touch’ height above the court floor.

-- scoring: The max jump height is recorded as a distance from the ground, to the nearest 1 cm or 1/2 inch.
+scoring: The max jump height is recorded as a distance from the ground, to the nearest 1 cm or 1/2 inch.

 some results: US Decathlete Bryan Clay achieved 11 feet 1 inches (3.38 m) for this test during a SPARQ testing exercise in 2005 (published in SPARQ Magazine, Summer 2008).
 See also the NBA Combine Max Vert test results.

 target population: Basketball, Volleyball, AFL